-While defense sprays are arguably the most popular and effective self-defense tool on the market, many folks do not know how to properly handle them.
-You should train with and understand pepper spray just as you would with a firearm or any other tool.
+Defense sprays like pepper sprays and OC sprays are arguably the most popular and effective non-lethal self-defense tool on the market.
+However, many folks do not know how to properly use their pepper spray.
+You should train with and understand non-lethal weapons and devices just as you would with a firearm or any other tool.
 This article will show you how to use pepper spray – the right way.
-We will discuss how to hold it, proper positioning, the different dispersal patterns, importance of accessibility, limitations and more.
+We will discuss how to hold pepper spray, proper positioning, the different dispersal patterns, importance of accessibility, limitations and more.

 #1 - Hold Pepper Spray Properly

-We highly recommend the flip-top or “cop-top” style instead, which is what law enforcement and security professionals use.
+We highly recommend pepper sprays and defense sprays with the flip top or “cop-top” style instead, which is what law enforcement and security professionals use.
 The cap prevents accidental charge from occurring, unlike the twist-top.
 All you need to do to deploy the spray is to place your thumb underneath the cap and press down.

 **Do not hold the spray like this**